euphonie/study-notes/Engineering Tools/Cloud/GCP/IAM.md

 Collection of permissions.
 Grant roles to users, service accounts or groups.

 - **Primitive**.
 Affect all resources in a project but might be too coarse when handling sensitive data.
-- Can be applied at project level using
+- Can be applied at project level using Cloud Platform console, API or G Cloud command line tool
+- Owner role doesn't affect upwards, in an organization node you cannot modify organization's metadata but can modify projects under the organization
 	- **Owner**
 		- Invite members
 		- Remove members